 All Photos by Alex Cole Photography

-One of the first things couples do post-engagement is go down a Pinterest rabbit hole collecting ideas on a Wedding vision board start their planning and bring it all to life.
+One of the first things couples do post-engagement is go down a Pinterest rabbit hole collecting ideas for a Wedding vision board to start their planning and bring it all to life.
 We say rabbit hole because that's exactly how Pinterest works.
 One pin leads to another, to another, to another.
 Do not get us wrong.
 WE LOVE PINTEREST!
-It is perfect for collecting ideas and find what colors, textures, designs, locations etc all resonate with you for your Wedding and putting together a vision board that sparks excitement to jump in planning.
+It is perfect for collecting ideas and finding what colors, textures, designs, locations etc all resonate with you for your Wedding.
 From the ceremony to tablescapes, favors and thank you notes, you can find ideas for everything!
 It's also a great tool to collect you ideas to share with your florist, planner and photographer.

 In our line of work, we have become very well-versed in Pinterest and love working with clients on putting together their perfect Wedding Vision Board through Pinterest.
 Here are some ideas for templates on how to keep your thoughts organized and how to avoid getting overwhelmed with Pinterest.